3 Ways to Tell if a Home-Based Travel Agency is Registered

 2. Is Your Home-Based Travel Agent TICO Certified?

-Anyone selling travel services, even if they are a home-based travel agent write and pass the legislated TICO Travel Counsellor Exam and become Certified prior to selling travel services on behalf of a registered Ontario travel agency or website.
-The exam tests the individual on the laws in Ontario that regulate the sale of travel services.
-Be sure to ask your Travel Counsellor if they are TICO Certified.
+Anyone selling travel services, even if they are a home-based travel agent must complete the TICO Certification program and successfully pass the exam prior to selling travel services on behalf of a registered Ontario travel agency or website.
+The exam tests the individual on Ontario’s travel consumer protection requirements.
+Be sure to ask your travel agent if they are TICO Certified.

 3. Has Your Home-Based Travel Agent Provided You With Complete Disclosure?